wkoch/SlowPWM/README.md

     #include <SlowPWM.h>

-### Constructor
+### Constructors

+There are 2 constructors which differ by analog resolution.

+#### Default

-This will create a SlowPWM object with a custom duty-cycle:
+This will create a SlowPWM object with a custom duty-cycle and 10bit analog resolution:

     SlowPWM myPWM(1000, A1, 10);
     // 1000ms duty-cycle, input pin: A1, output pin: 10

+#### 12bits Analog Resolution

+The same as above, but with 12 bits analog resolution:

+    SlowPWM myPWM(1000, A1, 10, 12);
+    // 1000ms duty-cycle, input pin: A1, output pin: 10, 12bits.

 ### Functions